Virtual Brain Lab

 NOTE: Ephys Link is an HTTP server without cross-origin support.
 The server is currently designed to interface with local/desktop instances of Pinpoint.
 It will not work with the web browser versions of Pinpoint at this time.

-By default, the server will broadcast with its local IP address on port 8081.
+1. Take note of the IP address and port.
 Copy this information into Pinpoint to connect.

 • Server: localhost